apthagowda97/computer_pointer_controller/README.md

 ## Benchmarks

-After running the `main.py`, the result will update in the `result.txt` file.
+After running the `main.py`, the result will update in the [result.log](src\result.log) file.
 It will tell about the model's load time along with the inference time per frame for each model and the total inference time.

 | Precision | Model's load time|face infrence|landmark infrence|head infrence|gaze infrence| Avg infrence|
 | --- | --- | --- |--- | --- | --- | --- |